 Subdomains, such as app.domain.com, are common, and yet, chances are, you’ve probably not really noticed them.
 Reason being, domains redirect visitors to subdomains and in the process, it’s generally not evident that you’ve switched to a different web address.
 Officially, a subdomain is part of a site’s Domain Name System (DNS) hierarchy; however, subdomains are managed by a different WordPress account or admin page.

-So why use a subdomain when you could simply create a new page or subfolder on your domain?
+So why use a subdomain when you could simply create a new page or subfolder?

 Domain vs Subdomain

 In the Domain Name System (DNS), a domain name (e.g., yourdomain.com) is top level in the DNS hierarchy, whereas a subdomain (e.g., shop.yourdomain.com) is considered third level.
 In other words, you can have a domain without a subdomain, but to have a subdomain, you must have a domain.
 This organization hierarchy then allows for a separate set of web files.

 So what’s the point in having a subdomain (support.yourdomain.com) when you could just use a subfolder (yourdomain.com/support) instead?
 While subdomains are widely regarded as a poor choice for search engine optimization (SEO) purposes, businesses often use subdomains to create a separate website with different functionalities, which serve a different purpose or audience.
 In return, by using the subdomain, businesses can offer different user experiences and keep analytics separate.

 When to Use a Subdomain

 Businesses choose to use subdomains for a number of reasons.
 For example, a business may create a subdomain to host its help center, its online store, or to design a site specifically for users on mobile, ensuring the best possible user experience whether on desktop or mobile devices.